 Hand Sanitizer Placement in the Workplace

-As the economy reopens and workers return to the workplace, the CDC has put into place guidelines for different industries, including restaurants, retail and offices.
+offices.
 Businesses are encouraged to provide soap and water and hand sanitizer throughout the workplace and keep an ample supply on hand for future use.
-Hand sanitizers in the workplace should be easily accessible and placed near high touched surfaces and communal areas such as:

-• Entrances and exits: Doorknobs and door handles are surfaces that can transmit viruses very quickly in the workplace.
+- Entrances and exits: Doorknobs and door handles are surfaces that can transmit viruses very quickly in the workplace.
 On top of frequently cleaning these types of high-touch surfaces, hand sanitizer stations should be readily available near these areas.

-• Cafeterias and break rooms: The kitchen or breakroom is one of the germiest spots in an office.
+- Cafeterias and break rooms: The kitchen or breakroom is one of the germiest spots in an office.
 Place hand sanitizer stations at entry/exit of the cafeteria and in places where soap and water are not readily available.

-• Conference and meeting rooms: Conference rooms are often full of employees, clients, and other visitors who can easily spread germs just by a handshake.
+- Conference and meeting rooms: Conference rooms are often full of employees, clients, and other visitors who can easily spread germs just by a handshake.
 Place hand sanitizer near the door as people enter or have it on the conference room table.

-• Employee workstations and desks: Phones, computer keyboards, computer mice, and desks are prime germ transfer areas.
+- Employee workstations and desks: Phones, computer keyboards, computer mice, and desks are prime germ transfer areas.
 The coronavirus can live on surfaces for up to 72 hours.
 On top of cleaning the surface, hand sanitizer should be at everyone’s desks.

-• Transaction counters: Hand sanitizers should be available for use for workers and customers (where applicable) at checkout and transactional areas.
+- Transaction counters: Hand sanitizers should be available for use for workers and customers (where applicable) at checkout and transactional areas.

 Employers should provide fact sheets and seminars about the importance of proper hand hygiene in the workplace.
 Encourage workers to use hand sanitizer to keep the worksite healthy.
 Most importantly, for the safety of everyone in the workplace, remind workers if they are not feeling well, do not come into work.